leonidscott/phone-number-directory/README.md

 **Configurable CSV file name:** With more time, I would add the name of the csv file to `config.edn` and pass that to `csv_import.clj`.
 This would allow the csv file name to be configurable just like the port number.

-**Front End:**  I would have loved to make a little front end to launch requests easier.
-Most of the infrastructure is already there with the template I am using.
+**Front End:**  I would have loved to make a little front end to launch requests more easily.
+Most of the infrastructure for a front end is already there with the template I am using.

 **Continuous Integration:** I typically use TravisCI for this.